-[Thesis defense] 4 May 2023 - Amélie Noël: "Chemical ecology of the behavioural defence of the honey bee (Apis mellifera) against the parasite Varroa destructor", Laboratory UR406 Bees & Environment - INRAE PACA, Avignon
+[Thesis defence] 4 May 2023 - Amélie Noël: "Chemical ecology of the behavioural defence of the honey bee (Apis mellifera) against the parasite Varroa destructor", UR406 Bees & Environment Laboratory - INRAE PACA, Avignon

 Research news 19 April 2023